 Can I count time that I spend reading to children?

-Can I join the program after its official start date?
+Can I join the reading challenge after its official start date?

 Can I count reading that I’ve done before the official start date?

-We ask that you count only reading you’ve done within the official dates of the program.
+We ask that you count only reading you’ve done within the official dates of the challenge.

 Yes!
 As of May 2015, any Texas resident aged 6 and up is welcome to get a Round Rock Library card at no additional charge; the city residency restrictions of past years have been removed.